Metrics and data

 Performance data table1

 Consistent with industry, we are reporting the data below over a 5-year period.
 The reporting guidelines and indicators of Ipieca, the American Petroleum Institute (API) and the International Association of Oil & Gas Producers (IOGP) Sustainability Reporting Guidance for the Oil and Gas Industry (4th edition, 2020-Revised February 2023) informed the selection of the data included in this performance table.
-For additional resources see the following: Sustainability and Reports, and the content index.
+For additional resources see the following: Sustainability, and the content index.

 ENVIRONMENTAL PERFORMANCE2